 Pay particular attention to catastrophic limits.
-If you know for sure that you are going to face bills of $25,000 or more, then pick a plan with a tight limit on your costs.
+If you know for sure that you are going to face high bills, then pick a plan with a tight limit on your costs.
 In comparing catastrophic expense limits, use Guide figures.
 Our estimates include the "for sure" premium expense and adjust for inconsistencies among stated catastrophic limits, such as failing to include deductibles in the stated limit.
 If you are not sure what plans will work best in your case, check brochures and consult your surgeon to discuss which plans work best.
 Be sure your surgeon is in your plan network or will give you a network rate.
 And set up a Flexible Spending Account.
 FSA tax savings will reduce your share of costs by about a third.

 My wife will be undergoing bariatric surgery and would like to be able to use the bariatric surgery team that she is already comfortable with.
 How do I best make sure she can use them?

 In situations like your wife's, we have a simple recommendation.
 Talk to the surgery team that you plan to use and ask them (or their office managers) exactly which FEHB plans include them in their network of preferred providers, and of those, which pay best for your procedures.
 The answers to these two questions will likely focus you on just a few plans that you know will meet your needs.
 To be completely safe before an expensive procedure, we would suggest that you also check directly with the plans to be sure the information is correct.